 - The anti-cloud on-premises techie: “If it was your own kit you’d be able to troubleshoot it yourself!
 Can’t do that in the cloud!”
 But this is the whole point of cloud – I don’t want to troubleshoot it myself!
 AWS has all the skills and know-how and resources I don’t have.
 This is usually a techie blinded by their fear of the cloud, who wants us to build IT systems in a shed at the end of their garden.

-It’s unlikely that anyone who understands AWS will pay any attention to this kind of rhetoric, but non-cloud-savvy business users might unfortunately be influenced by this kind of fear, uncertainty, and doubt.
+It’s unlikely that anyone who understands AWS will pay any attention to this kind of rhetoric, but non-cloud-savvy business users might unfortunately be influenced by the kind of fear, uncertainty, and doubt spread based on the AWS S3 outage.

-Eventually, AWS got it status page working and it didn’t look pretty, in fact it was commented on that some long-running cloud users had never seen this before.
+Eventually, AWS got it status page working and the AWS S3 outage didn’t look pretty, in fact it was commented on that some long-running cloud users had never seen this before.
 It’s quite a testament to AWS long-term reliability:

 AWS will fix this issue and their service will return to normal (and will be by the time this is published).
 Then it will work out how to never have this particular issue/problem again – they have people like James Hamilton who live to find and solve these issues.
 And if you use AWS, then James is working for you.